devfolioco/react-copy-mailto/README.md

 ## Installation and Usage

-The easiest way to use this library is to install it via yarn or npm
+The easiest way to use this library is to install it via yarn or npm:

 ```
 yarn add react-copy-mailto
 ```

-or
+or:

 ```
 npm install react-copy-mailto